powerhouse-inc/switchboard/api/README.md

             ]
         });
         ```

-    - Or using foundry command line tool called `cast`
+    - Or using foundry command line tool called `cast` (note: you will be asked for your private key; for other auth methods, [read the cli docs](https://book.getfoundry.sh/reference/cast/cast-wallet-sign))
         ```sh
         $ cast wallet sign -i "message_from_above"
         ```
-        (note: you will be asked for your private key; for other auth methods, [read the docs](https://book.getfoundry.sh/reference/cast/cast-wallet-sign))

 3. Provide signature back to the API to get usual JWT token back
     - Example request
         ```gql